alexbmoreira/plex-server/README.md

 - **[Arcane](https://getarcane.app/)** for managing Docker containers
 - My own **[Plex Home Theatre](https://github.com/alexbmoreira/plex-home-theatre)** for scheduling movies to be played at a selected time, plus printing tickets with seat numbers (_Work in Progress_).

-> This repo also has Docker containers for eBook management through [Booklore](https://github.com/booklore-app/booklore).
+> This repo also has Docker containers for Kobo eBook management through [Booklore](https://github.com/booklore-app/booklore), with [Kepubify](https://pgaskin.net/kepubify/) to convert files to be more compatible with Kobo (highlighting, annotations, etc.) and [Ephemera](https://github.com/OrwellianEpilogue/ephemera) for downloads.
 It's not covered in this tutorial, but it should not be difficult to copy over the configuration.

 ## Getting Started